devnetkc/NetSuite-CustomModules-Template/wiki/README.md

-# Introduction
+# 🚀 Introduction

-This project is meant to serve as a baseline template project for getting tests implemented easier in to your NetSuite projects.
-Use these stubs for modules which are imported to other NetSuite SuiteCloud projects.
+This project is meant to serve as a baseline template project for getting tests implemented easier in to your NetSuite SuiteCloud projects.
+This project demonstrates how to create and use:

+-   Custom NetSuite modules
+-   Test modules using Jest
+-   Import your custom stubs package for Jest test
+-   Integrate continuos integration/deployment pipelines for your project

-This is based currently based on **NS 2022.2**
+This is currently based on **NS 2022.2**

 This project pairs with the [NetSuite-Cust-Jest-Stubs-Template](https://github.com/devnetkc/NetSuite-Cust-Jest-Stubs-Template) tutorial/template npm package project.